 - Conduct research to reveal effective ways to implement evidence-based practices that will advance the goal of ending HIV/AIDS among PWUD

-Awards of up to $25,000 will be distributed to support one-year pilot projects.
+An award of up to $25,000 will be distributed to support an 11-month pilot project.
 As part of CDUHR’s mentorship program, pilot project awardees and other interested applicants are encouraged to receive mentoring and are matched with at least two senior investigators for mentorship (list of potential mentors, updated October 4, 2023) both within and outside of the grantee’s discipline to foster a broad transdisciplinary perspective to their research.
 New and early career investigators, and applicants currently collaborating with senior investigators are eligible to apply.
 Senior investigators seeking to develop new expertise or embark on research in areas related to CDUHR’s mission are also eligible to apply.
 Priority is given to early career and new investigators.

 The Pilot Projects Program is an open competition to investigators and potential investigators who have obtained a doctoral level degree.

 While senior investigators and applicants not seeking mentoring are eligible to apply, applicants representative of the following groups are particularly encouraged and will be prioritized: